Tronox, Anadarko resume trial after failed settlement talks

-NEW YORK, July 24 (Reuters) - A trial between oil and gas producer Anadarko Petroleum and a trust for paint materials company Tronox Inc resumed on Tuesday after the sides failed to settle their $25 billion dispute over environmental cleanup costs.
+NEW YORK (Reuters) - A trial between oil and gas producer Anadarko Petroleum and a trust for paint materials company Tronox Inc resumed on Tuesday after the sides failed to settle their $25 billion dispute over environmental cleanup costs.

 Anadarko, the defendant, was expected to call witnesses, starting with Joseph Flake, a former vice president at Kerr-McGee Corp, the company now owned by Anadarko that created Tronox through a 2005 spin-off.